mbforbes/mapgen/report/report.md

 Finally, we pick a standard resolution, and transform all blocks and the buildings on top of them to that fixed resolution output.
 We the use Processing[^processing] to render all of the blocks in bulk, creating pairs of (empty, populated) blocks, rendering blocks in grey and buildings in black.
-A few example blocks are shown below in Figure TODO.
+Several example blocks are shown below in Figure TODO.

 <br />

 ![example blocks](img/example_blocks.png)

-_Figure TODO: Three examples from the dataset for task 1: generating buildings for a block._
+_Figure TODO: Four examples from the dataset for task 1: generating buildings for a block.
+Whereas some blocks have distinct shapes around which buildings must be placed (columns one and two), others provide almost no input but require specific outputs (columns three and four).
+Currently, uniform scaling per block results in a distorted appearance; this effect could be reversed in postprocessing, or future approaches could clip blocks to geographic bounds rather than scaling to a set pixel size._

 <br />